Sean-nós dance: Varying styles

 With the increasing popularity of competitions in old style dancing and the desire for a polished performance, many dancers opt for fully choreographed dances.

 In the Irish diaspora

 As the Irish peoples emigrated, they took sean-nós dance with them.
 This form of dance has influenced various other forms of traditional solo dance extant around the world, e.g. Tap Dance or American traditional informal freeform solo folk dancing.
 Sean-nós dance in America may differ from how it is practiced in Ireland, because it in turn has been influenced by other cultures' dance styles there.
 Sean-nós dancing in America and Canada is most commonly seen at folk festivals and informal Irish music sessions, possibly mixed in with casual Irish Stepdancing and other regional styles.
 However, some dance workshops in America are beginning to introduce the style more widely.

-Minimalist preservation

-The practice of sean-nós dance and song, lilting ("mouth music"), and playing "the bones" (a simple percussion instrument convenient to carry in a pocket) represented a minimalist means of preserving musical and dance heritage; one which anyone could take part in with a minimum of experience and expenditure but which had the possibility for developing considerable levels of skill with further practice.

-Sean Nós flash mob

-On Saturday 5 October 2013 a group of up to fifty sean nós dancers took over Shop street, Galway in the form of a sean nós flash mob.

-As many as fifty dancers, in a wide range of age groups, wowed the gathering crowd with their display.
-The flash mob was organised by the yearly festival known as Oireachtas na Samhna.
-The idea was to promote the 116th Oireachtas Festival.

-With music by Johnny Óg Connolly Connemara, the first step was performed by Róisín Seoighe Connemara in her trademark red shoes before she was joined by up to 60 dancers at the pedestrian crossroads, aged between 5 and 80.
-The dancing lasted about eight minutes before the group dispersed as quickly as they had begun.